-The pace and form of ‘peripheral financialisation’ differs from country to country, and nowhere has financialisation been a linear or uncontested process (Becker et al 2010).
+The pace and form of ‘peripheral financialisation’ differs from country to country, and nowhere has financialisation been a linear or uncontested process (Becker et al., 2010).
 ‘Development’ geographers have been researching and theorising financialisation in different sites, assemblages and scales for many years.
 Even so, the widely acknowledged but still insufficiently addressed tendency to talk in sub-disciplinary silos is inhibiting a richer and more critically insightful understanding and dialogue.
 Existing and future work by ‘development’ geographers has much to contribute in critical investigation, theorising and informing action on ‘global’ financialisation.

 References